Globally Irreducible Weyl Modules: Restriction to Levi subgroups

 \begin{thm} Let $G$ be a simple simply connected algebraic group and $J\subseteq \Delta$.
 If $V(\lambda) \ot k$ is an irreducible $G$-module, then $V_J(\la) \ot k$ is an irreducible $L_J$-module. \end{thm}

 \begin{proof} For $k$ of characteristic 0, $V_J(\lambda)$ is just the set of fixed points of $Q_J$ on $V(\lambda)$ (the unipotent radical of the parabolic $P_J=L_JQ_J$); this is part of \cite{Smith}.
-Taking a $\ZZ$-form and reducing modulo $p$, we see that the dimension of the space of $Q_J$ on $V(\lambda)$ can only go up in characteristic $p$.
+Taking a $\ZZ$-form and reducing modulo $p$, we see that the dimension of the space of fixed points of $Q_J$ on $V(\lambda)$ can only go up in characteristic $p$.

 So if $V(\lambda)=L(\lambda)$, then again by \cite{Smith}, the fixed points of $Q_J$ on this module is $L_J(\lambda)$ but has dimension at least $V_J(\lambda)$.
 The other inequality is clear since $L_J(\lambda)$ is a quotient of $V_J(\lambda)$, so $L_J(\lambda)=V_J(\lambda)$. \end{proof}